Home

 • Aldrick Zappellini (Chief Data Officer, Crédit Agricole)

-AI as an Enabler of Sustainable Finance
+Leveraging AI for Sustainable Finance

 • Guillaume Abel (Deputy CEO, Mirova)